Entertainment includes outdoor movies, limbo dancing, steelpan music, and DJ nights

-A comfortable resort that appeals to all ages
+A comfortable mid-range resort that appeals to all ages

-The Bougainvillea has enough amenities to qualify as a big resort, but it never feels too crowded or overbearing.
-The circular entrance is located off a side street and leads up to the Mediterranean-style lobby (marble floors, white columns, stone walls with arched windows), where those checking in are greeted by the staff and given a welcome drink card.
-Bellboys whisk away the luggage leaving guests free to walk down the stone path through gardens -- little placards identify many of the flowers and trees -- toward the small but lively bar near the pool for a rum punch (redeemable with drink card).
+The friendly, mid-range Bougainvillea has enough amenities to qualify as a big resort, but it never feels too crowded or overbearing.
+The circular entrance is located off a side street and leads to the open-air, Mediterranean-style lobby (marble floors, white columns, stone walls with arched windows), where those checking in are greeted by the staff and given a welcome drink card.
+Bellboys whisk away the luggage leaving guests free to walk down the stone path through gardens -- little placards identify many of the flowers and trees -- toward the small but lively pool bar for a rum punch (redeemable with drink card).
 Past the pool area is the pristine beach, where jade-blue waves lap white sand and where steel drum music is often playing.
 The property is easy to navigate, and there are plenty of photo ops, especially on the lawn where weddings often take place.
 Overall, this is an immensely likeable resort that appeals to families and wedding groups.

 A south-coast resort close to the St. Lawrence Gap and the town of Oistins

-Well-maintained options include studios, and one- and two-bedroom suites
+Well-maintained and brightly colored studios and suites

 A beautiful beach, three pools, and free use of boogie boards and snorkeling gear